-According to Quy Coc Tu, discover the legend of Cape of Good Hope
+According to Gui Guzi, the legend of the Cape of Good Hope is being explored.

 24/09/2019

-The Cape of Good Hope (South Africa) is "small" but has great significance in terms of history and geography, because this is the place where the Atlantic and Indian Oceans meet.
-The Cape of Good Hope itself also has many legends, mysterious histories, "haunted" stories...
-These things have attracted travel blogger Quy Coc Tu (Ngo Tran Hai An) to come and admire this ocean wonder, despite the "long and arduous" journey.
+The Cape of Good Hope (South Africa), though small, holds great historical and geographical significance as it is the meeting point of the Atlantic and Indian Oceans.
+The Cape of Good Hope itself is steeped in legends, mysterious history, and even "haunted" stories.
+These factors attracted travel blogger Quỷ Cốc Tử (Ngô Trần Hải An) to visit this ocean wonder, despite the long and arduous journey.

-The Cape of Good Hope is located south of the Cape Town Peninsula and is considered the dividing point between the Indian Ocean and the Atlantic Ocean.
-Many people think that this is the southernmost point of Africa, but that is a big mistake.
-The southernmost point is Cape Agulhas, which is about 150 km away.
+The Cape of Good Hope, located south of the Cape Town peninsula, is considered the dividing point between the Indian Ocean and the Atlantic Ocean.
+Many people believe it to be the southernmost point of Africa, but this is a major misconception.
+The southernmost point is Agulhas, located about 150 km away.

-In 1488, Captain Dias (Portugal) was the first to pass the Cape of Good Hope in a storm that almost cost him his life, so he named the place Cape of Storms.
-But later King John II changed the name to Cape of Good Hope to show his belief that it would open a sea route to the east.
+In 1488, Captain Dias (Portugal) was the first to pass the Cape of Good Hope during a near-fatal storm, so he named the place the Cape of Storms.
+However, King John II later renamed it the Cape of Good Hope to express his belief that it would open up a maritime route to the east.

-In 1962, the Dutch ship captained by Van Der Decken sank and disappeared at the Cape of Good Hope without a trace.
-Since then, every time a storm arose, people "saw" the ghostly figure of the ship appear.
-Stories began to spread that the ship was cursed and had to drift in the middle of the ocean without being able to dock.
-The famous movie by actor Johnny Depp "Pirates of the Caribbean" used the Cape of Good Hope as a filming location, and at the same time built the content of the movie based on the legend of the curse of this sunken ship, in which the sailors could only go to land for one day every 10 years.
+In 1962, the Dutch ship captained by Van Der Decken sank and disappeared without a trace off the Cape of Good Hope.
+Since then, every time a storm arises, people "see" the ghostly apparition of the ship.
+Stories began to circulate that the ship was cursed, forcing it to drift aimlessly at sea, unable to reach shore.
+The famous film "Pirates of the Caribbean" starring Johnny Depp used the Cape of Good Hope as a filming location and based its plot on the legend of the shipwreck's curse, in which the sailors were only allowed to go ashore for one day every ten years.

 Johnny Depp trong bộ phim